UANATACA/ONESHOT-REPO/oneshot_gui.md

 The file `settings.ini` contains default parameters that can also be adjusted via API using <a href='#tag/Requests/paths/~1api~1v1~1request~1{request_pk}/get'>Update Settings</a> call.

-Except by `tsa_url`, all parameter values will be replaced if included as fields in API calls.
+Except by `tsa_url`, all parameter values are replaced every time an API call containing them is executed.

 settings.ini file location: